HEARTBEATS IN PERFORMING ARTS

 FOR BLACK AND INDIGENOUS YOUTH

-Apply for virtual co-op placement with Performing Arts Brampton, beginning February 2022.
+Applications for this virtual co-op placement with Performing Arts Brampton, for semester 2 (Winter/Spring 2023), will become available in Fall 2022.
 This is a designated program for Black and Indigenous students in grades 11 and 12, open to Peel Region, GTA, and surrounding school boards.
-Please send completed application by email to firstname.lastname@example.org.

 CO-OP Job Description